 3. Make your way to the ducklings.

 Pack a blanket and head for Boston's beautiful Public Gardens.
 Setup near the corner of Beacon and Charles Streets and read the classic, Make Way for Ducklings.
 After you've finished the story, you can visit Mrs. Mallard and her ducklings for photos at the famous sculpture inspired by the book.
 If you want to keep the theme going, take a ride on a swan boat.
-Swan Boat tickets: $3.50 for adults / $2 for kids 2-15, kids under 2 are free
+Kids under 2 are free.

 4. Get up close to some exotic animals.

 Boston's Franklin Park Zoo offers city kids the chance to walk on the wild side.
-Exhibits include the all new Children's Zoo and the Franklin Farm with a contact corral where kids can pet some of the barn animals.
+Exhibits include the Children's Zoo and the Franklin Farm with a contact corral where kids can pet some of the barn animals.
 Daily activity offerings include mystery animal encounters and education stations where kids can create faux critters while learning about animal life.
+Buy tickets online for a discount.
+Kids under 2 are free.

 5. Bop around the Boston Children's Museum.